Varroosis Disease of Honey Bees

 Discovery of Varroa Mites

-Researchers first identified Varroa mites in Southeast Asia in the early 20th century.
-These mites first infested the Asian honeybee, Apis cerana.
+Researchers first identified Varroa in Southeast Asia in the early 20th century.
+These beekeeping pests first infested the Asian honeybee, Apis cerana.
 In the 1960s, they began infecting European honeybees (Apis mellifera), spreading rapidly worldwide.
 This spread was largely because of the movement of infested bees and beekeeping equipment.

 Impact on Beekeeping Industry

-In the early stages of attempting to manage the mite problem, beekeepers employed chemical treatments, specifically Amitraz, a miticide.
-Nonetheless, The mite's widespread presence and survival ability have caused big problems.
+In the early stages of attempting to manage this parasite problem, beekeepers employed chemical treatments, specifically Amitraz, a miticide.
+Nonetheless, their widespread presence and survival ability have caused enormous problems.
 Beekeepers had to accept that Varroosis was a constant problem.
-We could not easily eradicate Varroa mites.
+We cannot easily eradicate Varroa mites.

 Over time, Varroa mites have greatly changed how we treat bees.
 We use chemicals, breed bees to resist mites, and improve how we manage hives.

-Researchers focus on boosting honeybees' natural defenses by selectively breeding them and finding non-chemical ways to control mites.
+Researchers focus on boosting honeybees' natural defenses by selectively breeding them and finding non-chemical ways to control.

 Varroa Mite Biology